robinvanderlee/id2url/README.md

 terms.
 The preset websites are primarily useful for (computational) biologists.
 Command line options allow:
 * flexible specification of search terms
-* multiple websites for each term, allowing combinations of both preset and custom URLs
+* multiple websites for each term, allowing combinations of both preset and user-supplied URLs

-See also `id2url --help`.
+See below for usage instructions.

 # Issues & Contact